 Porter Draughon, MCM

 Porter Draughon holds a Bachelor’s degree in Business Administration from the University of Georgia.
 He is also a graduate of Southern Seminary where he earned his Master of Church Music degree.
-Having served as business manager for Atlanta’s Village of St. Joseph, which provided therapeutic services for children and adolescents for over 15 years, Porter brings extensive experience in office and business management to his work.
+Having served as business manager for Atlanta’s Village of St. Joseph for over 15 years, which provided therapeutic services for children and adolescents, Porter brings extensive experience in mental health office and business management.